AlexGalays/abyssa-js/README.md

 The fully qualified name of this state.
 This property is available after router init (e.g inside an state.enter()).

+### parent: State
+The parent of this state, or null if this state is a root.
+This property is available after router init (e.g inside an state.enter()).

+### parents: Array[State]
+The list of parent states, starting with the nearest ones.
+This property is available after router init (e.g inside an state.enter()).

+### root: State
+The root state in this state tree.
+This property is available after router init (e.g inside an state.enter()).

+### children: Array[State]
+The children of this state.
+This property is available after router init (e.g inside an state.enter()).

 ### async (promiseOrValue: Object): Promise
 Shortcut for [Async](#api-async).
 This property is available after router init (e.g inside an state.enter()).